List of members of the Jammu and Kashmir Legislative Council

-This is a list of members from the Jammu and Kashmir Legislative Council when it was dissolved in 2019.
-The state elects 36 members for the term of 6 years.
+This was the list of members from the Jammu and Kashmir Legislative Council when it was dissolved in 2019.
+The state elected 36 members for the term of 6 years.
 22 members were indirectly elected by the state legislators, 2 members were elected from Local Authorities constituencies, 4 from Panchayat constituencies.
 The Governor of Jammu and Kashmir nominated the other 8 members. from among eminent people of various fields.